maritzadiaz77/OpenSesame/README.md

 ## Credits
 Extensively used stack overflow and W3schools for reference and help on code.
+Tutor asked me questions that helped me understand how to get started.
 ## License

 There is no license.